strawmanpoems/strawman/poems/018_gloves.md

-grandma gave me new gloves for my birthday tanned leather with broad hard cuffs that never soften they're worn now and 40 years old at least my most prized gift what was she telling me? they've built sheds and decks
+grandma gave me new gloves for my birthday tanned leather with broad hard cuffs that never soften they're worn and old now my most prized gift what was she telling me? they've built sheds and decks